KayChansiri/ClassificationTree/README.md

 ## 5. Precision-Recall Curve

 For most classification trees, the default threshold for classifying samples is 0.5.
 If the score exceeds 0.5, the sample is predicted as positive; otherwise, it is considered negative.
 We can write code to use our model to predict the probability scores for the positive class of each sample in the test set.
 Then, we can use these probabilities to examine the relationships between different thresholds, recall, and precision to find the optimal balance.
 To achieve this, we can utilize the precision-recall curve to identify the best probability cutoff point for classifying our target and maximize our criteria of precision and recall.
+See below:

 ```ruby
 #Visualizinng the area under the curve